ds-modules/curriculum-guide/_sources/workflow/launch-vscode.md

-# Launching notebooks using VSCode
+# Steps to launch notebooks using VSCode

 ### Step 1: Generate nbgitpuller links to launch VSCode Editor in Datahub